Graph-COM/HaystackCraft/README.md

 For access to certain open source LLMs, you may need to first specify your huggingface token with `export HUGGING_FACE_HUB_TOKEN=...`.

-We use vLLM for LLM serving, e.g.,
+We use vLLM for serving open source LLMs, e.g.,

 ```bash
 vllm serve meta-llama/Llama-3.1-8B-Instruct --api-key token-abc123 --gpu-memory-utilization 0.95 --trust-remote-code --port 8000